KrishMehta/rocket-money/rocket-bucks/PLAID_SETUP.md

-# Plaid Integration Setup
+# Plaid Integration Setup - Production

 ## 1. Get Plaid API Credentials

-1. Go to https://dashboard.plaid.com/ and sign up for a free account
+1. Go to https://dashboard.plaid.com/ and sign into your account
-2. Create a new application in the Plaid dashboard
+2. Ensure your application has been approved for production access
-3. Get your `client_id` and `sandbox` secret key
+3. Get your `client_id` and `production` secret key from the dashboard
+   - Navigate to Team Settings > Keys
+   - Copy your Client ID
+   - Copy your Production secret (NOT the sandbox secret)

 ## 2. Create .env file